-Departing Glasgow, we will travel towards The Helix in Falkirk, the home of the Kelpies.
+Departing Glasgow or Edinburgh, we will travel towards The Helix in Falkirk, the home of the Kelpies.
 The Kelpies are named after two real Clydesdale working horses named Duke and Baron, these two huge structures are made from stainless steel weighing 300 tons each and standing at 30 meters tall.

 We continue to Blackness Castle known as the ship that never sailed because from the seaward side it looks just like a great stone ship run aground.
 Originally a fort would have stood in this location before the castle was built.
 Blackness Castle went on to become a royal castle in 1453, a state prison and an ammunition depot, in the later 19th century.
 The castle has also been used in Outlander where it represented Fort William.